SAP-archive/docpad-skeleton-apidocs/README.md

 To trigger generation with production configuration:

-1. Call the following commands: `npm run init ` and `npm run compile`
+1. Call the following commands: `npm run init ` and `npm run deploy`
 2. Notice new **out** folder.
 This folder contains all generated files and can be used on production.
 For example, you can copy the content of **out** folder to your [GitHub Pages repository](https://pages.github.com/).